Rebeccals1/Rebeccals1/README.md

 I'm a Computer Science student at Cal Poly Pomona, but getting here wasn’t a straight line.
 I was a self-taught graphic designer who balanced full-time parenting with freelance design work.
 I continued to attend college on the side for an art degree, but along the way I realized that graphic design wasn’t the path I wanted to take.

 While freelancing, I realized that I love to build with code; I love bringing ideas to life.
 Software development gave me a way to merge my creative side with my coding side and that blend has shaped every project I take on.
 I try to focus on three key pillars: aesthetics, usability and performance.
+Quality is important to me.

 While my journey has been unconventional, it's made me adaptable, curious and eager to grow.
 I’m proud of where I started and I bring that mix of creativity, determination and resourcefulness into everything I build.